Leasey.AI

 Pre-Migration Data Audit Process

 A thorough data audit before migration identifies duplicate tenant records, incomplete lease information, and outdated contact details that would otherwise corrupt the destination system.
-Data audits in CRM migration projects frequently reveal that 20–40% of records require correction, deduplication, or reformatting before migration can proceed — a figure that varies significantly based on source system age and how consistently data governance policies were enforced.
+CRM migration data audits frequently reveal that 20 to 40% of records require correction, deduplication, or reformatting before migration can proceed.
+That figure varies significantly based on source system age and how consistently data governance policies were enforced.
 Running the audit against destination system field requirements early allows teams to build field mapping documentation and validation rules before the migration window opens.

 Phased Migration Approach

 Implementing data migration in sequential phases reduces system downtime and limits the blast radius of any single migration error.
 A recommended phase sequence starts with inactive or archived properties, moves to current active tenants, and concludes with financial records and historical transaction data.
 This approach typically reduces migration downtime to 4–8 hours compared to 24–48 hours for a full cutover migration.
-Running each phase with parallel system validation — where both the legacy and new CRM operate simultaneously for a defined verification period — further reduces the risk of undetected data loss.
+Running each phase with parallel system validation, where the legacy and new CRM operate simultaneously for a defined verification period, reduces the risk of undetected data loss.

 Planning for User Growth in Property Management CRM Systems